davidwong001/Consumer-Behavior-Analysis/README.md

 ### #4 Which customer group makes the most purchases?
 - Used this query to see that Gen X and Boomers make the most purchases at this store.
 Millennials are much smaller, but can definitely climb up as time goes on.
 - However, the Silent generation is the smallest segment.
-- A minor flaw to this finding is that the base sizes for each generations are different.
+- A minor flaw in this finding is that the base sizes for each generation are different.
 It currently lines up with the idea that the more people there are, the more sales there would be.
 - Reflecting on this, we can calculate an average of sales per customer for each generation, which would give us a more accurate conclusion.
 ```sql
 SELECT [Index] = CASE WHEN [Generation] = 'Gen Z' THEN 1